KagemniKarimu/troll/README.md

 - Executors post the new state and consensus proofs to Ethereum's Canonical Bridge contract
 - Transaction data is posted to **Ethereum Blob DA, serving as the single source of truth**

 That's where `troll` comes in. `troll` works by serving and interpreting blob data (and, as necessary, smart contract txs) in order to determine the state of a bridging transaction.
-It can be visiualized as the following:
+It can be visualized as the following:

 ```mermaid
 flowchart LR